dmkite/React-Basics/src/Lessons/lesson-2.md

 # React Basics 2
 ## Add the disclaimer
 **Desc**
 We need a disclaimer so we're not sued into oblivion.
-Add some tiny text so we CYA.
+Add some tiny text to CYA.

 **DoD**
 GIVEN I am a user